Critical Thresholds in Non-Pharmaceutical Interventions for Epidemic Control

 Motivated by this objective, we introduce the contact tracing period $\tau$ to quantify the speed of close-contact tracing, and the average number of close contacts of a positive case $\bar{k}_+$ to capture the extent of social distancing measures.
 The effective reproduction number $R$ (or $R_t$, where $t$ stands for time) of an infectious disease can be derived to be (see Materials and Methods for more details)

-where $\beta$ is the probability that a positive case would infect a healthy contact per day and $G(\tau)$ is a function of $\tau$ measuring the expected effective infectious period accounting for the implementation of NPIs.
-Successful epidemic containment is equivalent to controlling $R$ to be less than 1, which can be achieved by speeding up the close-contact tracing process (making $G(\tau)$ smaller) or enhancing social distancing measures (making $\bar{k}_+$ smaller).
-Consequently, for a given infectious disease, $R=1$ corresponds to a curve of $\bar{k}_+$ versus $\tau$, termed the “critical line”.
-The $\bar{k}_+$–$\tau$ plane is divided by the critical line into two areas: one is the pandemic phase with $R>1$, and the other is the contained phase with $R<1$.
-Moreover, for any given value of $\bar{k}_+$, there is a critical contact tracing period $\tau_c$, such that the disease transmission can be successfully interrupted when $\tau <\tau_c$.
-Similarly, there is also a critical value of $\bar{k}_+$, denoted as $\bar{k}_{+c}$, corresponding to any given value of $\tau$ (see Supplementary Sec.~1 for more details).
+where $\beta$ is the probability that a positive case would infect a healthy contact per day and $H(\tau)$ is a function of $\tau$ measuring the expected effective infectious period accounting for the implementation of NPIs.
+Successful epidemic containment is equivalent to controlling $R$ to be less than 1, which can be achieved by speeding up the close-contact tracing process (making $H(\tau)$ smaller) or enhancing social distancing measures (making $\bar{k}_+$ smaller).
+Consequently, for a given infectious disease, $R=1$ corresponds to a curve of $\bar{k}_+$ versus $\tau$, termed the ``critical line''.
+The $\bar{k}_+$--$\tau$ plane is divided by the critical line into two areas: one is the pandemic phase with $R>1$, and the other is the contained phase with $R<1$.
+Moreover, for any given value of $\bar{k}_+$, there is a critical contact tracing period $\tau_c$, such that the disease transmission can be successfully interrupted when $\tau < \tau_c$.
+Similarly, there is also a critical value of $\bar{k}_+$, denoted as $\bar{k}_{+c}$, corresponding to any given value of $\tau$ (see section~\ref{sup:univeral_R_tau} for more details).

-\section{Results}
+\subsection{Results}

-Integrating test-trace-quarantine dynamics, our framework is robustly supported by empirical data (Fig.~\ref{fig real control}, Fig.~\ref{fig result}a and Tab.~\ref{table: R0 tauc}).
+Integrating test-trace-quarantine dynamics, our framework is robustly supported by empirical data (figure~\ref{fig:real_control}, figure~\ref{fig:result}A and table~\ref{tab:R0_tauc}).
 Our theory elucidates why NPIs effectively contained the Delta variant in 2021 but struggled against the Omicron variant in 2022 in Shenzhen.
-We estimate the critical contact tracing period, $\tau_c$, at 26 hours (95\% CI 24.75–28.07) for Delta and 13 hours (95\% CI 11.63–14.58) for Omicron.
-Given Shenzhen has the reaction times at 17 hours in 2021 \cite{control_manual_delta} and 11 hours in 2022 \cite{control_manual_omicron}, explaining the success against Delta and subsequent adaptation for Omicron.
-These alignments validate our theory, highlighting the need for rapid policy adjustments to counter highly transmissible variants.
-Our framework, with predictions shown in Fig.~\ref{fig result}ab and Table~\ref{table: R0 tauc}, provides actionable guidance for optimizing containment strategies.
+We estimate the critical contact tracing period, $\tau_c$, at 26 hours (95\% CI 24.75--28.07) for Delta and 13 hours (95\% CI 11.63--14.58) for Omicron.
+Given Shenzhen has the reaction times at 17 hours in 2021~\cite{control_manual_delta} and 11 hours in 2022~\cite{control_manual_omicron}, explaining the success against Delta and subsequent adaptation for Omicron.
+These alignments validate our theory, highlighting the need for rapid policy adjustments to counter highly transmissible variants, as previous studies have shown that contact tracing diminishes in efficacy against more transmissible variants like Omicron~\cite{ge2023effects}.
+Our framework, with predictions shown in figure~\ref{fig:result}A,~B and table~\ref{tab:R0_tauc}, provides actionable guidance for optimizing containment strategies.